Democrats 66: Purple cabinets and demise (1986–2006)

 In the 2002 general election, the tide had turned against the purple government, and the right-wing populist Pim Fortuyn List (LPF) gained considerable ground.
 The three purple parties lost an unprecedented 43 seats.
-D66 was left with only 7 seats.
+D66 was left with only seven seats.
 The first Balkenende cabinet, consisting of CDA, LPF and VVD, lasted only three months.
 In the 2003 general election, D66 lost another seat, leaving only 6.
 De Graaf stepped down and was succeeded by Boris Dittrich.
 After long formation talks between the CDA and the PvdA failed, a second Balkenende cabinet was formed, which included the CDA, the VVD and D66.

 In return for investments in environment and education, and a special Minister for Governmental Reform, D66 supported the centre-right reform cabinet and some of its more controversial legislation.
 In May 2005, the Senate rejected a constitutional reform that would allow a directly elected mayor.
 The legislation had been introduced by the second Kok cabinet, but it was unable to get a two-thirds majority because the Labour Party was opposed the electoral system proposed by Minister for Governmental Reform Thom de Graaf.
 De Graaf resigned, but the rest of the ministers retained their positions as D66 was promised more investment in public education and the environment.
 A special party congress was called to ratify this so-called "Easter Agreement" (Paasakkoord).
-2,600 members (20 percent of total membership) were present and the congress was broadcast live on television.
+2,600 members (20 per cent of total membership) were present and the congress was broadcast live on television.
 The congress agreed to remain in cabinet by a large majority.
 Alexander Pechtold replaced De Graaf as Minister for Governmental Reform.
 Laurens Jan Brinkhorst, the Minister of Economic Affairs, became Deputy Prime Minister.